Ukulele Finger Exercises, Warmups, and Drills: 5 Easy Ways to Prepare!

 Also, go ahead and try to stretch your fingers on each hand by extending them as much as you can.
 You might feel a slight release in the joints, which means that your fingers are ready for some action.

 We tried to compile some basic ukulele exercises and finger exercises in this short and cute article.
-We believe that if you do the basic exercise for finger stretching (both right and left hand), practicing major and minor scales, and doing strumming hand exercises – you are on the right way.
+We believe that if you do the basic exercise of finger stretching (both right and left hand), practice major and minor scales, and do strumming hand exercises – you are on the right way.

 Chord shapes will come easier, finger stretches are good if you suffer from carpal tunnel syndrome and you will get better at playing your ukulele.